ReviRevi/ReviRevi.github.io/index.md

 ### Terms and Conditions

-Don't cause any trouble or throw around any unauthorized code.
+1. Don't cause any trouble or throw around any unauthorized code.
+2. Have fun with things.
+3. Turn in your assignments on time.

 ##### Prices are Subject to Change.